duxklr/DHCPACK-Logger-and-Infoblox-Lease-Updater/README.md

 the STARS (Student Technology and Resource Support - http://sts.wustl.edu/programs/stars/) program.

-All code is the copy right of Washington University in St. Louis and has been released under the GNU Public License.
+All code is the copyright of Washington University in St. Louis and has been released under the GNU Public License.

 ## Workflow